nicholas-leonard/dp/doc/model.md

  * `output` is a [View](view.md#dp.View) used for communicating outputs and gradOutputs.
 This is usually hardcoded for each sub-class.
  * `dropout` is a [Dropout](https://github.com/clementfarabet/lua---nnx/blob/master/Dropout.lua) Module instance.
 When provided, it is applied to the inputs of the Model.
 Defaults to not using dropout.
  * `sparse_init` is a boolean with a default value of false.
 When true, applies a sparse initialization of weights.
 See Martens (2010), [Deep learning via Hessian-free optimization](http://machinelearning.wustl.edu/mlpapers/paper_files/icml2010_Martens10.pdf).
-This is the recommended initialization for [ReLU](https://github.com/torch/nn/blob/master/doc/transfer.md#relu) Transfer Modules.
+This is the recommended initialization for non-convolution layers activated by [ReLU](https://github.com/torch/nn/blob/master/doc/transfer.md#relu) Transfer Modules.
+ * `acc_update` is a boolean.
+When true, it uses the faster [accUpdateGradParameters](https://github.com/torch/nn/blob/master/doc/module.md#accupdategradparametersinput-gradoutput-learningrate) which performs an inplace update (no need for param gradients).
+However, this also means that [Momentum](visitor.md#dp.Momentum), [WeightDecay](visitor.md#dp.WeightDecay) and other such parameter gradient modifying [Visitors](visitor.md#dp.Visitor) cannot be used.

 <a name='dp.Layer.inputAct'/>
 ### [act] inputAct() ###